LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/build.rst

 .. note::

-  - FMUs exported using OpenModelica 1.11.0 needs significantly longger compilation/simulation time compared to the tested versions of Dymola and JModelica.
+  - FMUs exported using OpenModelica 1.11.0 needs significantly longer compilation/simulation time compared to the tested versions of Dymola and JModelica.

   - FMUs exported using Dymola 2017 FD01 needs a Dymola runtime license to run.